-If I tell you Astra, what comes to mind?
+If I say Astra, what comes to mind?

 Personally, it reminds me of a German car model, a satellite, or a Romanian football club (yes, I’m a sports addict).

-More comical, but just as serious, I also discovered that the acronym Astra referred to the Transylvanian Association for Romanian Literature and Culture of the Romanian People.
+More amusing, but just as serious, I also discovered that the acronym ASTRA referred to the Transylvanian Association for Romanian Literature and Culture of the Romanian People.

 Well, you probably don’t care about that last point – and I’m not offended.

 You are interested in WordPress.
-Good thing, Astra is also a freemium theme of our famous and beloved CMS.
+Good thing, Astra is also a freemium theme on our famous and beloved CMS.

 And not just any theme.
-It is one of the most popular in the themes directory.
+It’s one of the most popular in the theme directory.

-Would it be the perfect theme, the one we dream of one day coming across, in order to adopt it for all our projects?
+Could it be the perfect theme, the one we dream of falling upon one day, in order to adopt it for all our projects?

-To find out, you will discover an ultra-detailed test of our specimen of the day.
+To find out, you will discover an ultra-detailed test of our beast of the day.

 To do this, I will use the same structure as for the article about GeneratePress.

-I will focus in particular on Astra’s handling, its customization, its impact on performance and SEO, and its value for money.
+I will focus in particular on getting started with Astra, its customization, its impact on performance and SEO, and its value for money.

 What is Astra theme?